fideloper/Vaprobash/readme.md

 * Bundle 'scrooloose/nerdtree'
 * Bundle 'kien/ctrlp.vim'

+See [the .vimrc file](https://gist.github.com/fideloper/a335872f476635b582ee) for more details and configuration.

 ### Composer

 This will install composer and make it globally accessible.

 ### Laravel

-This will install a base Laravel (latest stable) project.
+This will install a base Laravel (latest stable) project within `/laravel/project`.
 It depends on Composer being installed.